Critical intermittency in rational maps: Introduction

-The last part of the theorem expresses the occurrence of intermittent time series; orbits spend most time near $0$ but there are infrequent but repeated bursts away from $0$.
+The theorem expresses the occurrence of intermittent time series; orbits spend most time near $0$ but there are infrequent but repeated bursts away from $0$.
 Under the conditions of the theorem, the only stationary probability measure is $\delta_0$, even though $0$ is repelling for both maps $f_0,f_1$.
 The explanation lies in the existence of a superattracting fixed point $1/2$ for $f_0$, which will be mapped onto the repelling fixed point $0$ after iterating under $f_1$.
-Iterates of $f_0$ bring a point superexponentially close to $1/2$, after iterating $f_1$ the point will get superexponentially close to $0$, after which may iterates are needed to escape neighborhoods of $0$.
+Iterates of $f_0$ bring a point superexponentially close to $1/2$, after iterating $f_1$ the point will get superexponentially close to $0$, after which many iterates are needed to escape neighborhoods of $0$.

-Other examples of this phenomenon, which we call critical intermittency, are possible.
-In the next section we introduce and study an example of an iterated function system of rational maps on the Riemann sphere.
+The bound $p_1 \ge 1/2$ is optimal: it is shown in \cite{hometal21} that for $p_1 < 1/2$ there does exist an absolutely continuous stationary probability measure.

+Other examples of this phenomenon, which we call critical intermittency, are possible \cite{hometal21}.
+In section 2 we will introduce conditions on pairs of $1$-parameter families of rational functions that guarantee critical intermittency.
+Two key assumptions are the existence of a joint fixed point, which is attracting for the first map, and repelling for the second.
+In order for critical intermittency to occur, we assume the common fixed point is repelling on average.
+The first map will moreover have a superattracting fixed point, which is mapped back to the common fixed point by the second map.
+The proof of intermittency is aided by proving the density of semigroup orbits, which is shown for parameter values for which the common fixed point is not resonant.

+In section 3 we introduce an explicit pair of $1$-parameter rational maps of degree $2$ that satisfy the conditions that imply critical intermittency for non-resonant parameter values.
+We moreover show that density of orbits still frequently occurs for parameter values where the common fixed point is resonant.
+In section 4 we will treat another explicit example, where the common fixed point is on average neutral instead of repelling.
+We show that intermittency can still occur, just as for real interval maps.